alchemical-lich/alchemical-lich.github.io/_pages/kickstarter-rpgs.md

 ## Did D&D's fifth edition cause the boom?
 (It doesn’t look like it.)

 Now for the fun part: causation.
 It's tempting to look at the rising RPG fortunes of the last decade and credit obvious cultural events — 5th edition in 2014, *Stranger Things*, *Critical Role*.
-Tempting, but mostly unprovable, and in one case provably wrong.
+Tempting, but mostly unprovable, and in one case likely wrong.

 The honest way to test "did event X cause the RPG surge" is a difference-in-differences: compare RPGs (which event X should affect) against board and card games (which it shouldn't) before and after, so the platform-wide trend cancels out.
 When I do this for **5th edition's mid-2014 release**, the result is a clean *null*.
 The RPG advantage over other tabletop games was **already there in 2012**, two years before 5e shipped, and it just... continued.
 There's no break at the release.[^did5e]